PhiFEM/phiFEM/README.md

-# Phi-FEM with FEniCSx
+# $\varphi$-FEM with FEniCSx

-A phi-FEM implementation for Poisson-Dirichlet problems.
+A phi-FEM implementation for Poisson-Dirichlet problems with residual a posteriori error estimation.

 ## Prerequisites